WebOrigami/docs/src/eg/intro.md

 Hello, Alice.
 ```

-This graph is very simple, but it can be hierarchical or arbitrarily complex.
+The `greetings.yaml` graph is a flat list, but it can be a hierarchical tree or arbitrarily complex.

 An explorable graph can also be invoked like a function, so you also have the option of using function call syntax: